jandom/jandom/_posts/2020-07-30-deploy-create-react-app-aws-pulumi.md

 https://www.pulumi.com/docs/get-started/aws/begin/

 What's the first decision we need to make?
-It's deciding where to put the pulumi code managing our infrastructur.
+It's deciding where to put the pulumi code managing our infrastructure.
 Let's create a new directory 'pulumi', alongside the 'build' directory.

 ```console